 Criminal Cases that Result in Personal Injury

-Sometimes, personal injury cases stemming from a person engaging in illegal, criminal activity.
+Sometimes, personal injury cases stem from a person engaging in illegal, criminal activity.
 As a result, a person convicted of a crime may also find himself or herself contending with a personal injury lawsuit as well.
-When the accused engaged in illegal activity that resulted in bringing harm or even death to another person, they might be held liable.
-Examples of criminal cases that could result in a personal injury claim include:
+When the accused participated in illegal activity that resulted in bringing harm or even death to another person, they might be held liable.
+Examples of criminal cases that a CA criminal defense attorney in San Francisco may have represented in the past include:

 - Vehicular Manslaughter